First Suite in E-flat for Military Band: 1909 autograph manuscript

 The original manuscript, completed in 1909, is housed at the British Library in London.
 The shelf listing is as follows:

 Add.
 MS 47824.
 Gustav Holst Collection.
 Vol. XXI (ff.
 37).
 First Suite in E-flat for military band, op.
 28, no. 1, consisting of Chaconne, Intermezzo and March.
 [1909.]
 Full score.
 Autograph.
 With various notes on f.1 relating to ad lib. parts, etc. Published by Boosey & Co., 1921, in Boosey's Military Journal, 142nd Series, No. 2.
 [I. Holst, no. 105.]

 The original title of the suite was simply "Suite in E♭ for Military Band by Gustav von Holst".
 Holst's birthname had actually been Gustavus Theodore von Holst (he had German, Russian, Latvian and Swedish forebears, although his great-great-grandfather had emigrated to the UK in 1802).
 He changed his name to Gustav Holst during World War I (when German names were unpopular) so that he could be appointed as a volunteer YMCA Music Organizer.
-(The British royal family changed their name from Saxe-Coburg-Gotha to Windsor for a similar reason.)
 According to the title page of the manuscript, "Suite in E♭" is scribbled over, with "First Suite in E♭" written underneath and also above and to the right of the original title.

 In 1921 Boosey & Co. published the parts and a piano reduction for the suite.
 It was common practice at this time to not include a full instrumental score.